tatsu-lab/alpaca_eval/README.md

              --max_instances <specify for testing>
 ```

+Note that by default annotations are cached on
+disk.
+Annotations are thus never recomputed, which greatly decreases cost and time for repeated evaluations (many models
+have
+the same outputs)

 ## Making a new evaluator

 There are 4 main ways of making new evaluators: changing the prompt, changing decoding parameters (eg temperature),